-LJUBLJANA/MARIBOR, Slovenia At least 12 people were injured when police clashed with protesters in Slovenia's second city Maribor on Monday, in the latest of a series of rallies against budget cuts and graft in the financially-troubled Alpine state.
+LJUBLJANA/MARIBOR, Slovenia Protesters clashed with police in Slovenia's second largest city Maribor on Monday in a demonstration against budget cuts in the financially troubled Alpine state.

-officers said more than 40 people were arrested after some members of the crowd of around 6,000 threw firecrackers, fireworks and rocks.
-Protesters demanded the resignation of the Mayor Franc Kangler who has been accused of corruption.
+Police said more than 20 people were arrested in Maribor and at least one policeman was injured after some from a crowd of around 6,000 protesters threw firecrackers, fireworks and rocks.
+Protesters were demanding the resignation of the Mayor Franc Kangler who has been accused of corruption.